 - a.
 Meets will be held in each section, typically on Sundays, in September and October: - a.
 Meets will begin at 2:00 PM and teams will be assigned. - b.
 All teams will be invited to participate in all meets. - c.
 Each participating school/program will be assigned to one of the sections above and will be responsible for co-hosting at least one meet during the season.
-As host, the schools/programs will be responsible for the management and oversight of that particular meet. - d.
-All host teams must provide an adequate number of volunteers to assist in meet management. - e.
+As host, the schools/programs will be responsible for the management and oversight of their particular meet(s). - d.
+All participating programs are required to provide at least 5 volunteers to assist in meet management at all meets. - e.
+All participants and coaches are invited to participate in walk through at 1:00 PM. - f.
 All coaches must assist in meet management for their assigned site. - b.
 Each meet will begin with group prayer led by hosting teams and coaches. - c.
 Each meet will follow the same schedule of races: - a.
 1st group of runners: K-2 - Organizers will adjust the operation of the meet to accommodate the K-2 runners by modifying the course and start time for the K-2 group of runners - b.
-2nd group of runners: and 3-6
+2nd group of runners: 3-6 - c.

-- c.
 3rd group of runners: 7-8 - d.
-Each runner will receive a bib with an assigned number that will be their number for the entire season a.
+Each runner will receive a bib with an assigned number that will be their number for the entire season - a.
 Participants must bring bibs with them to each meet - e.
-All host schools/programs must have a "sweeper" walk the course at the end of each race to ensure no runners are left on the course. - f.
+All meets must have volunteers placed throughout the course to ensure safety and cover line of sight - f.
+All host schools/programs must have a "sweeper" walk the course at the end of each race to ensure no runners are left on the course. - g.
 Coaches must bring a first aid kit to every meet and keep a list of each runner's medical issues, including allergies and asthma diagnoses.
-This information can be obtained through the school's Principal or the program's Athletic Director. - g.
-Official practice may begin on August 1st. - h.
+This information can be obtained through the school's Principal or the program's Athletic Director. - h.
 All schools/programs are encouraged to offer summer run clubs to help runners prepare for upcoming season.

-16.03 Disqualification
+14.03 Disqualification

 - a.
-A runner is disqualified who:
+A runner is disqualified who: - a.
+False starts - b.
+Interferes with another runner - i.
+Interference occurs when a runner or sponsor runner blocks the path of another runner - c.
+Exhibits unsportsmanlike conduct - d.
+Receives any assistance from any other person - e.
+Receives assistance from another runner to complete the race - Both runners will be disqualified unless a runner is injured or becomes ill and an appropriate health care professional is not available, only the injured/ill runner is disqualified.

+14.04 Uniforms

 - a.
-False starts

-- b.
-Interferes with another runner

-- c.
-Exhibits unsportsmanlike conduct

-- d.
-Receives any assistance from any other person

-- e.
-Receives assistance from another runner to complete the race

-- Both runners will be disqualified unless a runner is injured or becomes ill and an appropriate health care professional is not available, only the injured/ill runner is disqualified.

-16.04 Uniforms

-- a.
 Teams must have the same t-shirt with the same color and school/parish name on the chest. - b.
 It is recommended but not required that the runner's last name be printed on the back of the shirt. - c.
-All runners must run in shorts; color does not matter. - d.
-Shoes can be running flats or spikes if the course allows. - e.
-On days of bad weather, the coaches from competing teams can agree to wear gloves, hats, and/or sweats.
+Shoes can be running flats or spikes if the course allows.

-16.05 Things you might need to host a meet
+14.05 Things you Might Need to Host a Meet

 - a.
-3 stop watches
+Stop watches

 - b.
 Score sheets

 - c.
 Clipboards

 - d.
 Field paint spray

 - e.
 Funnel and chute poles 4' to 6' high

 - f.
 Cones

 - g.
 300 feet of rope or string flags

 - h.
-Tongue depressors numbered 1 to 50
+Marker flags

 - i.
 First-aid Kit

-- j.
-Loud noise maker
+- Loud noise maker

 - k.
 A bullhorn can be useful in making announcements to group

-- I. Approximately 20 volunteers to assist
+- I. Approximately 30 volunteers to assist

-16.06 The Course
+14.06 The Course